 It is not uncommon for new Scheduled Tasks and registry values to be created as part of normal system operation.
 Lists of “known bad” help tremendously to weed out a majority of Emotet infections, but known lists will only take you so far.
 Most importantly, automation engines require the right pattern match or signature in order to know when it has encountered a malicious file.
 If the malicious file changes ever so slightly, it may take several cycles before these engines realize the relationship to previously seen malware before updating the signature.

 Huntress ThreatOps analysts have seen this same naming scheme several times over despite having no antivirus alerts for this file.
 Human intuition and previous experience tells us something suspicious is occurring.

 This artifact is in AppData\Local just like what is listed in the US-CERT alert, reinforcing this is likely Emotet.

 Inspecting the security tab and certificate section of the file will reveal interesting attributes.
 Even with glaring file abnormalities like these, Emotet slips past automated systems.

 Some security products might overlook a file like this based on how it decides if a file is malicious.
 For some engines, unknown files will be assigned a score based on various indicators and attributes.
 If the score doesn’t meet a predefined threshold, then the file will not be marked as malicious enough to take action—something many sophisticated attackers are acutely aware of.

 On the other hand, human threat analysts have a trained eye for these types of traces and telltale signs.
-We’re able to make decisions and educated judgements based on what we’re looking at ,without being constrained by a specific set of rules like automation is.
+We’re able to make decisions and educated judgments based on what we’re looking at, without being constrained by a specific set of rules like automation is.

 At the end of the day, human attackers are constantly improving their evasion techniques—and as human defenders, we must continually improve our detection capabilities to keep pace with the latest threats.